RMS Mauretania (1906): Post-war career (1919–1934)

 Mauretania returned to civilian service on 21 September 1919, now serving on the Southampton to New York route.

 Her busy sailing schedule prevented her from having an extensive overhaul scheduled in 1920.

 Conversion from coal to oil

-In 1921, Cunard removed her from service when fire broke out on E deck and decided to overhaul the ship.
+In 1921, Cunard removed Mauretania from service when fire broke out on E deck and decided to overhaul the ship.
 She returned to the Tyne shipyard where she was built, where her boilers were converted to oil firing, and returned to service in March 1922.
 Cunard noticed that Mauretania struggled to maintain her regular Atlantic service speed.

 With conversion, the engineering staff of Mauretania was reduced from 446 to 175, and enabled her to complete a full round trip from Southampton to New York and back without having to refuel.
 It was estimated she would burn 600 LT of oil per 24 hours, compared to 1000 LT of coal previously.

-In May 1922, she broke her record for an eastbound transatlantic crossing, demonstrating the success of her oil conversion.
+In May 1922, Mauretania broke her record for an eastbound transatlantic crossing, demonstrating the success of her oil conversion.